RoboticsHardwareSolutions/RHS-BareMetalCore/README.md

 endif()

 ###################### LIBS SETTINGS #########################
-# if you use just RPLC that's enough
+# if you use just BMPLC that's enough
 include_directories(core/inc) # include config files, for example FreeRTOSConfig.h

-set(RPLC_M ON) # Set RPLC.
-If you do not use RPLC, good luck!
+set(BMPLC_M ON) # Set BMPLC.
+If you do not use BMPLC, good luck!
 You have to include header files for HAL config

 include(thirdparty/rhs/rhs.cmake) # include Definitions and functions for RHS